Abishek2208/M2_EMBSYS/CASESTUDY/MICROWAVE OVEN/Readme.md

 electromagnetic radiation in the microwave frequency range.
 This induces polar molecules in the food to rotate and produce thermal energy in a process known as dielectric heating.

+## REQUIREMENT
+      Arduino micro-controller
+      Bluetooth
+      Display
+      Battery wires, soldering iron, a switch and 10K ohm resistance(for a button), and a batter jack.
+      Preparing for Android

 ![Microwave Oven Block Diagram](https://user-images.githubusercontent.com/98824204/155756216-567260c4-564e-4028-8898-5d1b56c81cee.png)